CodeReviewDAO/dxd_codereview/Reviews/337 -  Royal web wallet and casper connector/1- Development/README.md

 3. Grab ETH Faucet (for testnet)

-The reviewer could not use his own testnet ETH wallet  on the Rinkeby network.
+The reviewer could not use his own testnet ETH wallet  on the Rinkeby ETH test network.

 4. Grab CSPR Faucet (for testent)